My girlfriend caught me red handed.

 GNR?
 I think you could treat the old distinction between gamism, simulation, and narrative playing styles as an example of this sort of problem.
 Where one player wants to tell a good story, another really wants to see if he can build the best tank possible under the rules, and another may really want to see what a particular setting would look like in this or that particular game system.
 I somehow doubt that account would pass muster at The Forge, but I’m not interested in debating the ins and outs of this old theory.
 Suffice to say, that I think the kind of differences Rod Edwards and company talked about could be looked at as factors contributing to the breakdown of an in-game framework.
 Whether or not they constitute an exhaustive, or even a robust, theory of the many ways a game breaks down is another question.

 Okay, so that’s the end of a long-winded rant about role playing games.
 Writing these points out as I have, I am struck by how obvious the points might seem, almost as if they are not worth saying.
 And yet, I am also struck by how often players seem to overlook these kinds of problems, or more to the point, how often they insist on trying to understand these problems within the context the game world.
 Players who consistently disrupt a campaign will often insist on in-character explanations for their own behavior, and GMs often try to come up with in-game solutions.
 Yet, that behavior will persist from one character to next and even from one campaign to the next.
+In my experience, the same player whose character consistently disrupted the last campaign will do the same in the next.
 It is a game of course, but there are real people playing it, and sometimes what’s done in the game really is about the people around the game table.

 What is witchcraft?